garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 #### Front Side
-This part of the mountain has a ton of groomed trails of easy, intermediate and even some expert terrain.
+This part of the mountain has a ton of groomed trails of easy, intermediate and expert terrain.
 You could definitely spend an entire day in this area and not do the same run twice.